rajagurup11/java-spring-boot-mail-bridge-sdk/README.md

 # If 'mailbridge.enabled' is set to false, MailBridge is disabled and these values are not required.
 mailbridge:
   enabled: true
+  impl: local # keeping design flexible to add more implementations as required.

 spring:
   mail: